A Marketer's Guide to Customer Data Platform Use Cases

 1. Unified customer data

 Unifying customer data is perhaps the most common CDP use case.
-The first step in creating a data-driven customer experience is to compile a 360° view of your customer, but forming this view can be a challenge when your data is scattered across systems and teams.
-A customer data platform needs to be able to unify data from any and all sources in your organization — from your website and call center systems to your customer relationship management (CRM) system and beyond.
-Without this, you’ll lack a single source of truth on your customer data, meaning your marketing efforts will be based on incomplete or inaccurate data and, therefore, likely fall flat.
+The first step in creating a data-driven customer experience is to compile a 360° view of your customer, but forming this view can be challenging when your data is scattered across systems and teams.
+A customer data platform must be able to unify data from any and all sources in your organization — from your website and call center systems to your customer relationship management (CRM) system and beyond.
+Without this, you’ll lack a single source of truth for your customer data, meaning your marketing efforts will be based on incomplete or inaccurate data and, therefore, likely fall flat.